maojanlin/gAIRRsuite/README.md

 `target_annotation/annotation_imperfect_NA12878_TCRV.txt` is the report showing the aligned allele, aligned contig, contig position, and alignment length.
 If there are edit-distance in the alignment, the report shows additional tag the same as sam format.
 `target_annotation/novel_NA12878_TCRV.fasta` is the collection of novel alleles.
 `target_annotation/flanking_NA12878_TCRV.fasta` is the collection of flanking sequence (including novel alleles).

+## Example

+The `example/material/` directory contains IMGT allele sequences and RSS information.
+The `example/samples/` containts two miniature samples. `HG002_part_gAIRR-seq_R1.fasta` and `HG002_part_gAIRR-seq_R2.fasta` are a small part of the pair-end gAIRR-seq reads sequenced from HG002. `HG002-S22-H1-000000F_1900000-2900000.fasta` is a genome assembly sequence extracted from (Garg, S. *et al*, 2021).
+The genome sequence is the 1900000:2900000 segment from the contig HG002-S22-H1 of HG002's maternal haplotype assembly.

+In the example settings.
+Running `./scripts/AIRRCall.sh` will gAIRR-call the HG002's AIRR alleles based on `HG002_part_gAIRR-seq_R1.fasta` and `HG002_part_gAIRR-seq_R2.fasta`.
+Running `./scripts/AIRRAnnotate.sh` will gAIRR-annotate part of the HG002's genome assembly `HG002-S22-H1-000000F_1900000-2900000.fasta`.

 ## Verification pipeline